giulio-derasmo/ECLIPSE-Contrastive-DIME-with-Pseudo-Irrelevance-Feedback/README.md

 ## Results

-*RQ1: Can pseudo-irrelevance feedback be leveraged to improve state-of-the- art DIME approaches?*
+**RQ1**: Can pseudo-irrelevance feedback be leveraged to improve state-of-the- art DIME approaches?

 Table 1 compare both versions of Eclipse with standard DIMEs (PRF and LLM) and Baseline on the TREC DL ’19, DL ’20, DH, and